DevExpress/devextreme-demos/JSDemos/Demos/Diagram/Containers/description.md

 * a container can be collapsed with a collapse button.

 To wrap a shape, just drop it into a container.

+If you bind the Diagram to a data source, define the [containerKeyExpr](/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/nodes/#containerKeyExpr) property to store information about the parent container in the data source.
+Otherwise, this information will be lost.